polca/pathways/docs/user_guide.rst

 - Supported ``ecoinvent_version`` values are ``"3.10"``, ``"3.11"``, and ``"3.12"``.
 - Matrix files ``A_matrix.csv`` and ``B_matrix.csv`` are semicolon-delimited and may include a header row.
 - Index files ``A_matrix_index.csv`` and ``B_matrix_index.csv`` may include a header row.
+- If you loosen ``iterative_rtol`` for speed, compare the result against a direct-solver run before using it for production Monte Carlo analysis.